A generalized Kervaire Problem in stable homotopy groups of spheres: The Hopf invariant one element

 where the term $\varepsilon$ is the tangent vector to the handlebody, which is perpendicular to the lateral handle.
-The restriction of the line bundles $p$ (as well as the line bundle $\kappa_1$, which is defined as the restriction of $\hat{\kappa}$) on the boundary of the lateral handle is isomorphic to the trivial bundle.
-The normal bundle of the regular neighbourhood of the immersion $\hat{\phi}^{st}$ over the submanifold $\hat{K}^{2^l-3}$ is the following:

-Assume that the term $\hat{\kappa}$ in the decomposition (\ref{formula3}) corresponds to the term $\varepsilon$ in the formula (\ref{formula}) and this two bundles are joint into a common line bundle of the normal bundle of $\phi_1(\hat{N}^{2^l-1}_1)$ by the shortest rotations trough the angle $\frac{\pi}{2}$ along the boundary of the lateral handle.
-The angle of the rotation is well-defined up to a local choice in a common single point in the base of the vector bundle (on the boundary of the lateral handle).
-This line bundle will be called the third line term in the decomposition of the normal bundle of $N_1^{2^l-1}$.
-The first terms in (\ref{formula}) (\ref{formula3}) over the lateral part of the boundary geometrically coincide, By this construction the middle term in (\ref{formula3}) corresponds to the middle term in the formula (\ref{formula}), this line subbundle is called the second term.
+The factor $\varepsilon$ in the formula (\ref{formula}) can be replaced into $p$ if we assume that the boundary conditions over end-points of segments, the generator of the handle, is changed into the opposite.
+The formula (\ref{formula}) is modified as the following: